caleorourke/chirp/docs/redcarpet.md

 # Code

-This summary shows how to dress your code snippets.
+This summary shows how to dress up your code.

 * [Inline Code](#inline-code)
 * [Code Blocks](#code-blocks)